About

 Welcome to the Diocese of Lismore, a vibrant and diverse Catholic community on the beautiful east coast of New South Wales, Australia.

-Our Diocese covers 460 kilometres of lush rainforests, bush and white sandy beaches from Tweed in the north to Laurieton in the south.
+Our diocese covers 460 kilometres of lush rainforests, bush and white sandy beaches from Tweed in the north to Laurieton in the south.
 We serve more than 97,000 Catholics across 22 parishes, 47 schools, 10 outside school hours care services, 12 aged and community care services, and St Vincent’s Private Hospital.

 Who are we